mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 certificate, equivalent to the `tlsCertificateKeyFile` URI option.

 Drivers SHOULD provide API that is consistent with configuring TLS options for MongoDB server TLS connections.
-New API to support the options MUST be independent of the KMS provider to permit future extension.
-The following is an
+New API to support the TLS options MUST support future addition of KMS providers without requiring a driver API change.
-example:
+The following is an example:

 .. code:: typescript